tetcoin/tetcore/frame/benchmarking/README.md

-# Substrate Runtime Benchmarking Framework
+# Tetcore Runtime Benchmarking Framework

-This crate contains a set of utilities that can be used to benchmark and weigh FRAME pallets that you develop for your Substrate Runtime.
+This crate contains a set of utilities that can be used to benchmark and weigh FRAME pallets that you develop for your Tetcore Runtime.

 ## Overview

-Substrate's FRAME framework allows you to develop custom logic for your blockchain that can be included in your runtime.
+Tetcore's FRAME framework allows you to develop custom logic for your blockchain that can be included in your runtime.
 This flexibility is key to help you design complex and interactive pallets, but without accurate weights assigned to dispatchables, your blockchain may become vulnerable to denial of service (DoS) attacks by malicious actors.

-The Substrate Runtime Benchmarking Framework is a tool you can use to mitigate DoS attacks against your blockchain network by benchmarking the computational resources required to execute different functions in the runtime, for example extrinsics, `on_initialize`, `verify_unsigned`, etc...
+The Tetcore Runtime Benchmarking Framework is a tool you can use to mitigate DoS attacks against your blockchain network by benchmarking the computational resources required to execute different functions in the runtime, for example extrinsics, `on_initialize`, `verify_unsigned`, etc...